nikhilsath/crossbook/README.md

 * **List API:** `/api/<table>/list` provides ID and label data for dropdowns.
 It accepts optional `search` and `limit` query parameters to filter results.
 * **CSV Import Workflow:** Upload a CSV on `/import`, map fields, then start a background job via `/import-start` and poll `/import-status` for progress.
+* **Automation Rules:** Create rules that update records when conditions match.
+Rules may run on import or on a schedule.

 ## Project Structure